Lizbeth-Caracal/Lizbeth-Caracal/README.md

 <div align="center">

 ⤷ Please do not ask for supp help if I am busy or AFK.
-Whether I'm labeled with **DNI / OFFTAB / HOSTING**, please know I won't be available/respond at the moment.
+Whether I'm labeled with **DNI / OFFTAB / HOSTING**, please know I won't be available at the moment unless i do so.

 ⤷ **DO NOT** copy my maps once you encounter or come across my rp; unless given credit and inspiration is very much appreciated.

-⤷ If i have blocked, muted, hide you, Please leave me be. i'm a open minded person & and i do not want to engage with serious/risky situations
+⤷ If i have blocked, muted, hide you, Please respect my decision and leave me be.
+I'm a open-minded person and choose not engage with others. sometimes healthiest thing to do is simply move on.

 ⤷ If I somehow made you feel uncomfy, Please Let me know and I'll try to be respectful as possible